bendechrai/arcjet-performance-test/README.md

 # Next.js Performance Test

-This repository contains a Dockerized setup for testing the performance of various rate limiting and bot detection configurations using Next.js, Nginx, Fail2Ban, and Arcjet.
+This repository contains a Dockerized setup for testing the performance of various rate limiting and bot detection configurations using Next.js, Nginx, and Arcjet.
 The tests are designed to evaluate and compare the effectiveness and impact of different security measures, both locally and in cloud environments like Fly.io, where Arcjet has endpoints available.

 ## Overview

-This project aims to assess the performance implications of implementing security measures directly in a Next.js application using Arcjet versus traditional network-level tools like Nginx and Fail2Ban.
+This project aims to assess the performance implications of implementing security measures directly in a Next.js application using Arcjet versus traditional network-level tools like Nginx.
 The configurations are tested locally within a Docker environment and can be extended to Fly.io for cloud-based testing.

 ## Features

-- **Automated Setup:** A Docker environment that automatically configures and runs tests for Nginx, Fail2Ban, and Arcjet.
+- **Automated Setup:** A Docker environment that automatically configures and runs tests for Nginx and Arcjet.
 - **Scripted Performance Testing:** Utilizes `wrk` for load testing to gather metrics on response times, throughput, and resource usage.
 - **Configurable:** Easily switch between different configurations to test unprotected, Arcjet-protected, and traditional security setups.
 - **Cloud-Ready:** Designed for deployment on Fly.io to test in environments where Arcjet has active endpoints.